andybp85/frog/README.md

 tags: world, hello
 date: 2019-01-03
 ```
-(Yes, lowercase.)
+(Yes, lowercase.
+It's easier to tell you this than to go back and deal with casing.)

 To access the description field, select the document in Google Drive (don't open it), hit the info button `ⓘ` on the top right, then click on the `Details` tab.
 The field is on the bottom with the placeholder text "Add a description".

-Currently there's no syncing for stuff that gets removed from the Google Drive folder, so you'll have to delete the post from `_src/posts` yourself (and images if applicable).
+Currently there's no syncing for stuff that gets removed from the Google Drive folder, so you'll have to delete the post from `_src/posts` (and images from `img/` if applicable) yourself.
 Same to re-parse a post you didn't touch on Google Docs/Drive or to re-download an image - just delete the local version.

 ## NodeJS Finalizer

 **Requires Node.js v11.9.0+**

-If you don't have Node installed or have too low a version, the cleanup script won't run and won't bug you about it.
-You can turn it on later by using the command `-F` or `--finalizer-setup`.
+GFrog will try to install the Node deps during init.
+If you don't have Node installed or have <v11.9.0, the install won't run and GFrog won't bug you about it any further.
+You can turn it on later by enabling the param `node-available` and running the command `-F` or `--finalizer-setup`.
+If all's well, you'll see the script `finalize.mjs` in your blog's root dir.
+I've also set up a `.gitignore` file with `node_modules` and `package-lock.json` skipped for you.

-I'm a front-end guy by day and I'm using ES6 modules in the script, which is called `finalize.mjs`.
-If this is an inconvenience because you don't do JS for a living and therefore don't have more Node versions than system libs installed, you can skip the script by setting the param `node-available` to false.
-Or, you can do like we do and use the wonderful [nvm](https://github.com/creationix/nvm).
+I'm a front-end guy by day and I'm using ES6 modules, hence the version req and `.mjs` extension.
+If this is an inconvenience because you don't do JS for a living and therefore aren't used to dealing with having more Node versions than system libs installed, do like we do and use the wonderful [nvm](https://github.com/creationix/nvm).

-I've also set up a `.gitignore` file with `node_modules` skipped for you.

-I had the idea to make this configurable besides just on/off, but I want the full workflow and I have no idea if anyone else will use this.
-So, if you want this feature, reach out.
+The script is right there in your blog directory so feel free to modify to your heart's content!
+I had the idea to make this configurable besides just on/off, but this is how I want my files processed and I have no idea if anyone else will use this.
+So, if you want this feature, make me feel important and post an issue :)

-And of course, the script is right there in your blog directory so feel free to modify to your heart's content!

 ### Packages and Process
 * [uncss](https://github.com/uncss/uncss)